thewesker/TikBot/README.md

 # Video Archive Discord Bot
  A super simple Discord bot designed for helping you archive videos posted to your channels.

- Video Archive Discord Bot will download any video from YouTube, Instagram, Tik Tok, and Reddit linked in a Discord channel it is in, and post the video file directly in a designated channel.
+ Video Archive Discord Bot will download any video from YouTube, Instagram, Tik Tok, and Reddit linked in a Discord channel it is in, and post the video file directly in a designated archive channel.
  In cases where the file is too large for Discord's free tier, the video will be compressed to fit first.

  # Installation & Usage